 In a large mixing bowl add peeled avocados.
 Using a fork or back of a wooden spatula mash avocados into small pieces or to a pulp-like texture.
 Then add finely minced garlic, chopped onions, chopped tomatoes, lime juice, cumin, salt, and pepper; mix everything to combine.

-- Jalapenos – This is optional.
-I use it some times or skip it altogether.
+- Jalapenos - This is optional.
+I use it sometimes or skip it altogether.

 - Season sufficiently with salt and pepper.